snu-csl/os-pa4/README.md

 * For Part 1 and 2, you may assume that `xv6` is running on a single-hart system (i.e., `CPUS := 1` in `Makefile`).
 * For Part 1, we will run your code without any special compiler options.
 For Part 2 and 3, however, we will use the `-DSWAP` compiler flag.
 Therefore, please enclose any code modifications for Part 2 and 3 within the `#ifdef SWAP` and `#endif` macros.
 * For the bonus, we will use the `-DBONUS` compiler flag along with `-DSWAP` to verify whether your code works correctly on a multi-hart system.
+* On swap-in, the swap slot is freed immediately.
+Each allocated swap slot is owned by exactly one PTE and must never be referenced by more than one PTE.
+Similarly, each allocated user page frame is owned by exactly one PTE and must never be shared by more than one PTE.
-* Any attempt to circumvent the design will incur penalties.
-Examples include (but are not limited to): failing to reclaim the corresponding swap slot after a swap-in, servicing code-page faults by reading directly from the file instead of performing proper swap-out/swap-in, or intentionally tampering with paging statistics.
+* Any attempt to artificially reduce swap-in/swap-out activity will incur penalties.
+Our goal is to make swap-in/swap-out counts be affected only by the page replacement policy.
+Examples include (but are not limited to):
+  * Failing to reclaim the corresponding swap slot after a swap-in.
+  * Servicing code-page faults by reading directly from the file instead of performing proper swap-out/swap-in.
+  * Reading directly from a parent's swap slot into a child's page frame during `fork()`.
+  * Simply discarding unmodified, zero-filled heap pages and reinitializing them later without performing the required swap-out/swap-in.
+  * Intentionally tampering with paging statistics, etc.
 * Please use `qemu` version 8.2.0 or later.
 To check your `qemu` version, run: `$ qemu-system-riscv64 --version`
 * You are required to modify only the files in the `./kernel` directory.
 Any other changes will be ignored during grading.